 There are several small, sheltered, Blue Flag beaches between Meschers and St Georges with fine sand, rock pools and pine trees for shade - ideal for children.
 A little further afield are the more exciting and larger scale Atlantic beaches of the Cote Sauvage and the Grand Cote.

-Cozes is our nearest town with a full range of shops, a picturesque, ancient covered market good for cheese, vegetables and sea food, as well as a supermarket and a couple of bars.
-It is easily reached by bike on quiet back roads or on foot if you are a bit more energetic.
+Cozes is our nearest town with a full range of shops, a picturesque, ancient covered market which is good for cheese, vegetables and sea food.
+There is also a supermarket and a couple of bars.
+Cozes is easily reached by car, 5 minutes, bike, on quiet back roads or on foot if you are a bit more energetic.
 The market is on Wednesdays and Saturdays in the summer.

 These are always popular.
 Zoos do not always find favour but this one is attractively set out and specializes in the protection of endangered species.

-Meschers and Mortagne are 2 are attractive small towns close by.
-Mortagne is a small port nestled in chalk cliffs with quay-sided restaurants and bars.
+Meschers and Mortagne are 2 attractive small towns close by.
+Mortagne is a small port nestled in chalk cliffs with quay-side restaurants and bars.
 Meschers is also a small port where boat and fishing trips are available.
 The Fa, on the other hand, is our local archaeological site.
 The foundations of a large Roman port have been exposed and preserved and there is a small museum displaying the finds - excavation is ongoing.

 St Malo 350km, Ouistreham/Caen 474km and Cherbourg 529km.